 For certification, candidates must have at least 2 years of full-time bookkeeping experience or equivalent part-time work, pass a four-part exam, and adhere to a code of ethics.

-With appropriate experience and education, some bookkeeping, accounting, and auditing clerks may become accountants or auditors.
+With appropriate experience and additional education, some bookkeeping, accounting, and auditing clerks may become accountants or auditors.

 Computer skills.
 Bookkeeping, accounting, and auditing clerks need to be comfortable using computer spreadsheets and bookkeeping software.